Evidlo/remarkable_mouse/README.md

 By default, `10.11.99.1` is used as the address.
 Seems to work pretty well wirelessly, too.
 By default ssh-agent is used to authenticate if it is available, otherwise you are asked for your password.

+To use the `--rect` flag, you may need to install the `python3-tk` or `python3-tkinter` package with your package manager.

 # Examples

 specify address, monitor, orientation, password